project-hatohol/hatohol/doc/misc/nagios-setup-cent6.md

     mysql> GRANT all on ndoutils.* TO ndoutils@localhost IDENTIFIED BY 'admin';
     mysql> FLUSH PRIVILEGES;

+When you want to allow external hosts to access the DB, do like this.

+    mysql> GRANT all on ndoutils.* TO ndoutils@'%' IDENTIFIED BY 'admin';

 (5) Make tables.
 The command is prepared.
 The following is for ubuntu 13.04

     # cd /usr/share/doc/ndoutils-mysql-1.4/db